COVID-19 and tourism and recreation in the Netherlands

 Follow the basic rules

 Follow the basic rules during your stay in the Netherlands to prevent the spread of COVID-19.
 This will help prevent the virus from spreading.

 Rules that apply indoors and outdoors

-Almost all locations are open
+All locations open

 Attending an event or activity